Hippodoodle/genre-bot-project/timelog.md

 * *3 hours* Debugging dependencies and compatibility issues
 * *2 hours* Understanding fma dataset and trying to manipulate it
 * *3 hours* Writing data generation script (little progress)

+### 28 Oct 2022

+* *5 hours* Wrote script to generate spectrograms and selecte train, val and test sets of data